 2. Google Analytics

-The information generated by such cookie concerning your use of the website will be transmitted to a Google server in the USA and be stored there.
-If IP anonymisation has been activated on this website, Google will however, within the Member States of the European Union or in other contracting states to the Agreement on the European Economic Area, shorten your IP address prior to transmission.
-Only in exceptional cases will your full IP address be transmitted to a Google server in the USA and be shortened there.
-Google will use the aforementioned information to evaluate on our behalf the use of the website, put together reports on the website activities and provide the website operator with other services relating to website and Internet usage.
-The IP address transmitted by your browser within Google Analytics will not be combined with other Google data.
+The information generated by the cookie about your use of our website is transferred to a Google server in the US and stored there.
+However, if IP anonymisation has been activated on this website, your IP address will be truncated by Google before transfer within Member States of the European Union or in other signatory states of the Agreement of the European Economic Area.
+Only in exceptional cases will the full IP address be sent to a Google server in the US and truncated there.
+On our behalf, Google will use this information to evaluate use of the website, to compile reports on website activity and to provide the website operator with other services related to website and Internet usage.
+The IP address transmitted by your browser as part of Google Analytics will not be combined with other Google data.

 You can prevent the storage of cookies by setting your browser software accordingly.
 Please note, however, that you may then possibly be unable to fully use all our website features.